 - Multiple campaigns using a bidding strategy are limited by budget (daily budget lower than the minimum).

-- Poor quality score keywords that result in low impression count that is insufficient to meet the bidding strategy goals.
+- Poor quality score keywords that result in a low impression count that is insufficient to meet the bidding strategy goals.

 Misconfigured (conversion settings): Different automated and conversion-based bid strategies such as Target cost-per-acquisition (CPA), Target return-on-ad-spend (ROAS), Maximize conversions, or Enhanced cost-per-click (ECPC) use historical conversion data to optimize bid performance.
 Also, if conversion tracking and conversion actions aren’t right, automated bidding strategies won’t work well.